Title: A Watcher's Word

 “We couldn’t… We heard them kill George.
 We tried to… but….not our best day,” Julia added, sucking her cheeks to keep her emotions in check.
 She was angry at a failure that she couldn’t possibly be responsible for.
 She reminded Buffy of Faith in that regard.

 He shrugged.
-“I’m not about to argue the discrepancy.
-The poor guy never stood a chance.”
+“I’m not about to argue the discrepancy, though the poor guy never stood a chance.”
 They all dropped their eyes a little in respect.
 “It’s been a big day for unexpected visitors popping in,” added Robin idly, casually looking around the library before dropping his voice further and enquiring, “Speaking of?”

 Buffy shook her head briefly and admitted, “He bailed.”